dlozanob/My-Notes/Verilog.md

 ### Behavioral level modeling

-B
+Are written inside structured procedure statements.
-Verilog supports two structured procedure statements: `always` and `initial`
+Verilog supports two of these: `always` and `initial` Those blocks run in parallel.
+Blocks can't be nested.
+Their activity starts at 0 simulation time.

+The `initial` statement runs once when running the program and it's execution stops until the last block is executed